torsade/mimk/README.md

 The entry point is the variable 'targets', which contains a list of targets that will be build.
 Each target is defined by a dictionary with the following keys:
 * 'TARGET':  Target filename
-* 'SRCPATH': Path to folder holding the source files
+* 'SRCPATH' (optional): Path to folder holding the source files
 * 'DEPRULE': Rule that describes how to generate dependency files
 * 'SRCRULE': Rule that describes how to compile source files
 * 'OBJRULE': Rule that describes how to compile/link object files
-* 'EXERULE': Rule that describes how to execute the resulting target executable
+* 'EXERULE': Rule that describes how to execute the resulting target executable If you want mimk to use all source files in one folder, define 'SRCPATH' as the path to that folder (mimk will then collect all files matching $SRCPATH/*.$SRCEXT)
+If you rather want to provide a list with all source files, define them (with relative path) in the list variable 'src_files'.

 ## Compiler configuration
 The compiler configuration file contains information about compilers, linkers and flags.